Jonah Hill: Personal life

 In July 2011, Hill appeared at the 2011 ESPN ESPY Awards having lost a significant amount of weight; he later said he had done so to seek more serious roles.
 He explained that he consulted with a trainer and a nutritionist, and had changed his diet to mainly sushi.

 In 2016, Architectural Digest reported that Hill bought a four-bedroom loft in the Noho neighborhood of Manhattan in New York City.

 Hill is known to train in Brazilian jiu jitsu and described it as "humbling".
 In October 2019, he and Gianna Santos were engaged; they ended the engagement in October 2020.
 Hill says: "TM [transcendental meditation] along with surfing, I'd say that those two things have changed my happiness level and my ability to cope with stress, anxiety and depression… [they've] really helped."

 In October 2021, Hill asked fans to stop making comments about his physical appearance, stating: "I know you mean well but I kindly ask that you not comment on my body, good or bad I want to politely let you know it's not helpful and doesn't feel good.
 Much respect."

 Hill legally dropped "Feldstein" from his name in 2023.
-People reported in the same year that he welcomed his first child with girlfriend Olivia Millar.
+People reported in the same year that he had his first child with girlfriend Olivia Millar.
+During an appearance on SmartLess in April 2026, Hill mentioned he and Millar were married.

 In 2023, Hill was accused of being emotionally abusive and a "misogynist narcissist" by ex-girlfriend Sarah Brady, whom he dated in 2021.
-Brady, a surfing instructor and law student, publicly shared several text exchanges between the pair in which Hill said he could not continue the relationship if she continued surfing with other men, posting pictures of herself in a swimsuit, and spending time with friends he did not approve of.
+Brady, a surfing instructor and law student, publicly shared several text exchanges between the pair in which Hill said he could not continue the relationship if she continued surfing with other men, posting pictures of herself in a swimsuit, and spending time with friends of whom he did not approve.

 During the same month, former child actress Alexa Nikolas accused Hill of shoving her against a door and kissing her without her consent during a party at Justin Long's house when she was 16 years old and he was 24.
 Nikolas alleged to Business Insider that Hill and Long were supplying her with alcohol the entire night and stated that what Hill did to her "was a crime".
 A litigation attorney working for Hill called Nikolas's accusations "a complete fabrication", stating that the event "never happened" and that Nikolas is "demonstrably unreliable" and a "serial accuser".
 A representative for Long said that he "has no knowledge of what may or may not have happened concerning Ms. Nikolas".